Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 A day at the ranch with Uruguayan cowboys, then a ferry to Buenos Aires

 Our South America travel itinerary gets us closer to Argentina today while remaining on the Uruguayan side of the widest river in the world, Rio de la Plata.
 We’ll depart Montevideo and begin a scenic drive through the flat Uruguayan plains known as the pampas to Colonia del Sacramento.

-Cultural Discovery: On the way, we’ll visit an authentic working estancia (ranch), where we’ll take a carriage ride around the property and interact with real gauchos (cowboys) as we learn about their traditions.
+On the way, we’ll visit a typical Uruguayan estancia (ranch), where we’ll take a carriage ride around the property and interact with real gauchos (cowboys) as we learn about their traditions.
 Lunch here today will be a traditional asado, a gaucho-style barbecue, complete with a demonstration of how to make mate, a South American herbal tea.

 Following the ranch visit, we’ll continue on to Colonia del Sacramento, a historic port with a rich Spanish and Portuguese history.
 We’ll save some time for strolling along the magical cobblestone streets of the historic quarter, a UNESCO World Heritage Site, before embarking a high-speed ferry across the Rio de la Plata to Buenos Aires.
 Once we check into our luxury hotel, you’ll have the afternoon to pursue your own interests in lively Buenos Aires, home of the passionate tango.

 City tour of Buenos Aires, including lunch at renowned Café Tortoni and an evening wine tasting and Argentinean dinner